zepben/ewb-sdk-python/docs/streaming.md

 # Streaming #
-Sending and receiving of data can be achieved through the streaming module, which provides connection facilities and streaming of `EquipmentContainer`s.
+Sending and receiving of data can be achieved through the streaming module, which provides connection facilities and streaming of `Network`s.
 This module is the preferred way of sending data between systems utilising the CIM model.

 The connection module provides both an asyncio and synchronous interface.
 The synchronous interface will work **ONLY** if you are **NOT** using asyncio.